On this page:

 "Sometimes as an entrepreneur you also need a little luck.
 We had hit the right moment — when Microsoft was also looking for partners."

-Technological substance and the right timing — both together made this partnership possible.
-And it continues to shape how ASC operates in the market today: close to platform development, early in new integrations, with a direct line to one of the most important technology partners in the world.
+Technological substance and the right timing.
+Both together made this partnership possible.
+A collaboration that continues to shape how ASC operates in the market today: staying close to platform development by partners like Microsoft and delivering new integrations early.

-The Microsoft partnership was never just a strategic signal to the outside world.
+But the Microsoft partnership was never just a strategic signal to the outside world.
 It had a direct impact on the architecture of the solutions themselves.
-Organizations that commit early to a platform and actively participate in its development build differently: more scalable, more integrative, and with a consistently global mindset.
-This difference becomes visible in customer conversations today — particularly when organizations are evaluating speed, scalability, and international rollouts.
+If you commit early to a communications platform and actively participate in its development, you build differently: more scalable, more integrative, and designed for global requirements.
+This difference remains tangible in customer conversations today — particularly when companies are evaluating the speed, reliability, and global availability of their compliance infrastructure.

-What cloud-native development means in practice becomes clear quickly: A German insurance company wanted to roll out its compliance solution simultaneously in Germany, Australia, and South Africa.
-It asked both ASC and a competitor the same question: How long will implementation take?
+What it actually means to develop cloud-native rather than operating server-based systems becomes clear quickly in practice: a German insurance company wanted to roll out its compliance solution simultaneously in Germany, Australia, and South Africa, and asked ASC and a competitor the same question: How long does implementation take?

-The competitor planned on-site technician deployments.
+The competitor planned on-site engineer deployments.
 The answer: six weeks.

 "We said: two hours.
 There is Azure in South Africa, there is Azure in Australia.
 I can activate it wherever you need it."